MoneyTools/MyMoney.Net/docs/Reports/index.md

 - [Unaccepted Report](UnacceptedReport.md)
 - [Future Bills Report](FutureBillsReport.md)

+All reports can be exported to HTML using context menu.

 You can also use the [Advanced Queries](../Basics/Queries.md) form if you just want to find a specific set of transactions matching your own custom criteria.